rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 after dot is `<A>`, which will need to be recursively inserted to the column.
 We will see how to do that later.

+*Note:* In traditional Earley parsing, the starting nonterminal always have a single expansion rule.
+However, in many cases, you want to parse a fragment and this rule makes it cumbersome to use Earley parsing.
+Hence, we have opted to allow any nonterminal to be used as the starting nonterminal irrespective of whether it has a single rule or not.
+Interestingly, this does not have an impact on the parsing itself, but in the extraction of results.
-*Note:* Here, we assume that a single expansion rule `alt` is being passed in.
-This is the traditional implementation.
-We handle multiple expansion rules for start symbol by using multiple charts.
-Another way to handle multiple expansion rules for the start symbol is to seed *all* expansion rules into the chart at `column 0`.
-We will have to then take care of that difference while building parse trees.
-For now, we go with the implementation closest to traditional implementation.
+In essence, we seed *all* expansion rules into of the current start symbol to the chart at `column 0`.
+We will take care of that difference while building parse trees.

 <!--
 ############
 class EarleyParser(EarleyParser):
-    def chart_parse(self, tokens, start, alt):
+    def chart_parse(self, tokens, start, alts):
-        chart = [self.create_column(i, tok) for i, tok in enumerate([None, *tokens])] chart[0].add(self.create_state(start, alt, 0, chart[0]))
+        chart = [self.create_column(i, tok) for i, tok in enumerate([None, *tokens])] for alt in alts:
+            chart[0].add(self.create_state(start, tuple(alt), 0, chart[0]))
         return self.fill_chart(chart)

     def create_column(self, i, tok): return Column(i, tok)